Jill Biden visits Hmong farmers in St. Paul in swing through Twin Cities and Rochester

-Former Second Lady Jill Biden met with farmers at the Hmong Village shopping center in St. Paul on Thursday as part of her second Minnesota campaign swing this month for her husband, Democratic presidential candidate Joe Biden.
+Former Second Lady Jill Biden met with farmers at the Hmong Village Shopping Center in St. Paul Thursday as part of her second Minnesota campaign swing this month for her husband, Democratic presidential candidate Joe Biden.

 Among those she met were farmers Leng Xiong and Sue Lee, who opened a fruit and vegetable stand in May.
 The married couple said traffic has been slow because of the COVID-19 pandemic, an issue Democrats have sought to emphasize in the election.